• Skip to primary navigation

 I'm not a fan of packaged seasonings, simply because they often contain too much salt, additives, preservatives or MSG.
 I adapted the original Mississippi pot roast recipe to a lower sodium version than the original.

 This recipe uses only one packaged dry mix (ranch dressing) and a homemade brown gravy that really moistens the roast.
-The result is a less salty pot roast.
+The result is a lower sodium Mississippi pot roast.

 You'll love this recipe!